Public data, productized faster, priced honestly.

 | A one-time market sizing for an investor diligence on [therapy area]. | A bespoke consulting engagement: market view + provider/facility rosters + sensitivity assumptions, all sourced and disclaimer-stamped. | A continuously refreshed deal-room data feed; access to a vendor's proprietary multi-payer claims dataset. |

 | A continuously updated platform for my whole sales team. | A per-engagement portal of your dataset, refreshed on the cadence you need.
-Site-licensed for your whole team.
+One project price; your whole team can use it.
 No per-seat fees. | Live multi-payer claims feeds (commercial + Medicare Advantage + Medicaid), live hospitalization tracking, or contract-cycle intelligence. |

 | Anything involving Protected Health Information (PHI). | Out of scope.
 We do not handle PHI under any circumstance. | A covered-entity analytics partner working under a Business Associate Agreement. |